 The Raymond Hall Complex is north of the Mansion and is separated from it by the Formal Garden.
 Raymond Hall served as the estate stable, once housing as many as 44 horses and 90 polo ponies.
-Today, the Raymond Hall Complex houses the School of Education, a computer lab, recently renovated and upgraded classrooms, and GCU's Dining Hall and North Dining Room
+Today, the Raymond Hall Complex houses the School of Education, a computer lab, classrooms, GCU's Applied Behavior Analysis Clinic, and GCU's Dining Hall and North Dining Room.